termiNus Developer Guide

 There are 6 fields stored for each Task:

-2. Whether the Task has been done or not (1 for done, 0 for not done)
+Taskhas been done or not (1 for done, 0 for not done) - Description of the

 All the fields are separated by | with a leading and a trailing space.
 Each Task is stored as one line.